CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

     ![](media/HOL3-EX3-T5-P17.png "Confirm")

-    > Note: You might have to resize the editor, to view the logs from the output window.
+    > **Note**: You might have to resize the editor, to view the logs from the output window.

 ### In this exercise, you have covered the following: